syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/docs.en.md

 You can manage your compute instance both via our public [OpenStack API](../../03.Tutorials/04.api-access/docs.en.md) endpoints, as well as using the [Dashboard](https://dashboard.cloud.syseleven.net).

 ## Flavors

-### Standard network storage instance types (M1)
+### Standard instance types (M1)

 Standard instances generally offer you good performance, availability and storage durability.
 Disk data will be distributed across multiple servers (SysEleven Distributed Storage).

 We recommend these instance types for most workloads and applications.